Edward Snell (engineer): Artistic works

 Edward Snell's diary is a frank account of his time in Australia was not written for publication and has a frank, intimate and irreverent flavour.
 It is illustrated profusely with detailed and humorous watercolours and sketches.
-Snell's diary is one of three State Library of Victoria goldfields records listed in the Australian Register of the Memory of the World.
+Snell's diary is one of three State Library Victoria goldfields records listed in the Australian Register of the Memory of the World.